Radical Axis (studio)

 Radical Axis, Inc. (stylized as radicalaxis) was an American animation studio headquartered in Atlanta, Georgia.
-It is known for its work in animated television shows and commercials.
-The studio's television credits include Aqua Teen Hunger Force, Squidbillies, Perfect Hair Forever, 12 oz.
-Mouse, Sealab 2021 on Adult Swim, Freak Show on Comedy Central, and Archer on FX, and its feature film credits include Aqua Teen Hunger Force Colon Movie Film For Theaters.
+It is known for providing animation services to adult animated television shows and commercials.
+The studio's television credits include Aqua Teen Hunger Force, Squidbillies, Cheyenne Cinnamon, 12 oz.
+Mouse, Perfect Hair Forever, Sealab 2021 on Adult Swim, Freak Show on Comedy Central, and Archer on FX, and its feature film credits include Aqua Teen Hunger Force Colon Movie Film For Theaters.

 Overview

 Radical Axis was founded in 2000 by Scott Fry, who became an animator on the series Aqua Teen Hunger Force.

 Specializing in animation and design for episodic and commercial projects, the studio also provides turnkey production services that include the creation, execution, and delivery of broadcast ready content.
-For Freak Show, Radical Axis handled all aspects of production, from initial audio records, design and storyboards to the final delivery of the master.
+For Freak Show, Radical Axis handled all aspects of production, from initial audio records, designs and storyboards to the final delivery of the master.

 The studio was profiled in a 1940s-style mockumentary short, "Radical Axis Presents Radical Axis Presents", that appeared as a Special Feature on the Aqua Teen Hunger Force Volume 6 DVD.
 Radical Axis has also been praised by comedian and Freak Show creator/writer, David Cross, who said, "Radical Axis is to animation what the Gutenberg Bible is to publishing.
 In short, one of the most significant, groundbreaking inventions in history that will move us forward and out of these dark ages.
 That, and they're funny too."

 In addition to its work in episodic television, the studio has also provided animation, motion graphics, and design services for hundreds of commercial projects for companies such as Chuck E. Cheese, Earthlink, Cheetos, and L'Oreal.

-On September 30, 2021, Radical Axis, Inc. was officially dissolved by the Georgia Secretary of State.
+On 30 September 2021, Radical Axis, Inc. was officially dissolved by the Georgia Secretary of State.
 The company's former website is defunct and its principal office at 666 9th Street Northwest in Atlanta is unoccupied.

 Growth

-Radical Axis has nearly doubled in revenue and staff each year since its inception in 2000.
-The studio has offices in Studio City, California and Bangkok, Thailand.
+The studio had offices in Studio City, California and Bangkok, Thailand.
 Operating out of a storage closet at Cartoon Network's Williams Street facility for two years from its inception, Radical Axis moved into a 2800 sqft studio in Midtown Atlanta, before expanding again to over 6,000 square feet.